innoveit/react-native-ble-manager/docs/methods.markdown

 ### scan(scanningOptions)

 Scan for available peripherals.

+See `onDiscoverPeripheral` to get live updates of devices being discovered.

+See `getDiscoveredPeripherals` to get a list of discovered devices after a scan is completed.

 Returns a `Promise` object.

 **Arguments**
 - `scanningOptions` - `JSON` - user can control specific ble scan behaviors:
-  - `serviceUUIDs` - `Array of String` - the UUIDs of the services to look for.
+  - `serviceUUIDs` - `String[]` - the UUIDs of the services to look for.
   - `seconds` - `Integer` - the amount of seconds to scan.
+If not set or set to `0`, scans until `stopScan()` is called.
+  - `exactAdvertisingName` - `String[]` - In Android corresponds to the `ScanFilter` [deviceName](<https://developer.android.com/reference/android/bluetooth/le/ScanFilter.Builder#setDeviceName(java.lang.String)>).
+In iOS the filter is done manually before sending the peripheral.
   - `allowDuplicates` - `Boolean` - [iOS only] allow duplicates in device scanning
   - `numberOfMatches` - `Number` - [Android only] corresponding to [`setNumOfMatches`](<https://developer.android.com/reference/android/bluetooth/le/ScanSettings.Builder.html#setNumOfMatches(int)>).
 Defaults to `ScanSettings.MATCH_NUM_MAX_ADVERTISEMENT`. /!\ anything other than default may only work when a `ScanFilter` is active /!\
   - `matchMode` - `Number` - [Android only] corresponding to [`setMatchMode`](<https://developer.android.com/reference/android/bluetooth/le/ScanSettings.Builder.html#setMatchMode(int)>).
 Defaults to `ScanSettings.MATCH_MODE_AGGRESSIVE`.